GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 This particular metric clearly exposes the differences between those three choices but the other metrics behave similarly.
 Overall, both normalization techniques bring additional stability and performance to the training process.
 However, significant differences arise when looking at the validation metrics.
-When ran in evaluation mode, i.e. using the running statistics gathered during training, the network trained with batch normalization performs poorly compared to training.
+When ran in evaluation mode, i.e. using the running statistics gathered during training, the network trained with #acr("BN") performs poorly compared to training.
 This would suggest that the saved means and averages do not properly account for the differences between the training and validation sets.

 Interestingly, evaluating this network's performance while forcing the batch normalization to use the training strategy avoids facing this issue.
 Indeed, using the current validation batch statistics instead of the ones gathered at training provides results on par with the training performance.
 This constitutes an important limitation of batch normalization in this case as the evaluation thus needs to be performed in a batched manner.
-@table:ssl:multi_source:experiments:batch_norm displays the influence of the batch size on the performance of the network trained with #acr("BN") batch normalization.
+@table:ssl:multi_source:experiments:batch_norm displays the influence of the batch size on the performance of the network trained with #acr("BN").
-All models are evaluated on the same test dataset.

 #[
   #show table: set text(size: 10pt)